-There’s never a good time for your car not to start, but if you turn the key to find your battery has died, knowing what to do next can take the tension out of the situation.
+There’s never a good time for your car not to start.
+However, being able to jump-start a car will help take the worry out of the situation should you turn the key to find your battery has died.

-Jump-starting a car is a very handy skill to have in a tight spot; so we’ve created this handy guide to tell you what you should and should not do when your car won’t start, and most importantly, how to get you back up and running again.
+We’ve created this handy guide to tell you what you should and shouldn’t do when your car won’t start, and most importantly, how to get you back up and running.

 Before trying to jump-start the car